hkwonx12/bankingapp/journals/Matt_Bowes.md

 - We collectively worked on the docker-compose.yaml file and added to our requirements.txt

 3-28-23
--
-- We finished to work on the API.
+- We finished to work on the API

-3-27-23
+3-29-23
-- We all worked on the api, requirements.txt, and docker-compose.yaml
+- We renamed a few of our models for the sake of naming convention and worked on our queries and routers

-3-28-23
-- We started authentication and resolved to finish it by the end of the week.